st4rdog/st4rdog.github.io/_tutorials/unity/system/health.md

 date     : 2015-11-02
 author   : aStardog

-subtitle       : "How to make a health system so something can take damage!" subtitle-short : "How to make a health system so something can take damage!"
+subtitle       : "How to program a health system so something can take damage!" subtitle-short : "How to program a health system so something can take damage!"

 # IMAGES
-bg-img-path  : "/imgs/tutorials/game/survival-game/001.png"
+bg-img-path        : "potion.png"
-bg-img-scale : 180%
+bg-img-scale       : 50%
+bg-img-scale-hover : 70%

 # OPTIONS - TUTORIAL
 isAvailable    : true
 type           : system
-rel-tutorials  :
+rel-tutorials  : [tHealthBar]
 rel-references : [rClass]

 # OPTIONS - GENERAL